m1el/m1el.github.io/_posts/2016-04-06-monogatari-frame-drops.md

 ![Chrome's profiler report for first fix][3]

-8ms?
+8 ms?
 Much better, but can we improve this?

 The next culprit is: